suhasaggarwal/okta-java-spring-sso-example/README.md

 **Java 11**: This project uses Java 11.
 If you don't have Java 11, you can install OpenJDK.
 Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).

-**Yarn**: Yarn is a javascript package manager.
-You'll use it for the React UI application.
-To install Yarn, head to [their website for instructions](https://yarnpkg.com/lang/en/docs/install/#mac-stable).

 **Okta Developer Account**: You'll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
 Go to [their website](https://developer.okta.com/signup/) and sign up for one of their free developer accounts, if you haven't already.

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.